-Prepare for earnest money, inspection, appraisal costs when buying a Minnesota home
+How to Prepare for earnest money, inspection, appraisal costs when You buy a Minnesota home this month

 When it comes time to ask questions about applying for a Minnesota home loan, You’ll find that you can ask questions, learn about the process, fill out and work on the application while sending in documents online for awhile before you are putting out some of your real money for additional upfront fees such as: inspection, appraisal, earnest money or a down payment.